-Specialized machines and accelerators have received considerable attention in the past, although technological and economical issues have typically favored general-purpose solutions.
+Specialized machines and accelerators have long received considerable attention, although technological and economic factors have typically favored general-purpose solutions.

-The situation has evolved, in the last decade or so, due to the very significant investments worldwide in computing infrastructures for Artificial Intelligence and, more specifically, for Machine Learning.
-In fact, the computations in these areas tend to be very rich in dense as well as sparse linear algebra, making specialized accelerators an attractive avenue to achieve top performance.
+The situation has evolved over the past decade or so, largely because of major worldwide investments in computing infrastructure for artificial intelligence and, more specifically, machine learning.
+Indeed, computations in these areas often involve substantial dense and sparse linear algebra, making specialized accelerators an attractive path to achieving top performance.

-The current VLSI roadmap, aiming at 0.2 nm feature size around 2036, and progress toward wafer-scale integration (WSI) make the scenario for the next decade quite interesting.
-Continuous re-evaluation of architectural organizations and algorithmic approaches will be essential to achieve the best exploitation of the technological potential.
+The current VLSI roadmap, targeting feature sizes around 0.2 nm by approximately 2036, together with progress toward wafer-scale integration, makes the outlook for the next decade particularly interesting.
+Continued reassessment of architectural organizations and algorithmic approaches will be essential to fully exploit the potential of emerging technologies.

 In this context, the following is a (non-exhaustive) list of topics for discussion at ScalPerf'26.

-Technology outlook in the next decade (conventional and non-conventional)
+Technology outlook for the next decade, including conventional and non-conventional technologies

 Models of computation for accelerators